MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-peripherals-overview.md

 ---
 # required metadata

-title: Retail peripherals
+title: Peripherals
-description: This topic explains the concepts that are related to commerce peripherals.
+description: This topic explains the concepts that are related to Commerce peripherals.
 author: rubencdelgado
 manager: AnnBe
 ms.date: 01/16/2019